- What Is Ghosting on a Monitor?

 - A low-quality or damaged monitor

 The issue can be fixed quite easily.
 There’s no need to consider consulting a PC repair specialist just yet.
-Simply try the solutions below.
+Simply try the solutions below on how to fix ghosting.

 Fix 1: Perform Some Preliminary Checks

 There are some prior checks you should make before modifying your monitor settings.
-These checks may resolve the monitor ghosting issue easily enough.
+These checks may resolve the “ghosting PC” issue easily enough.
 You could only be experiencing a very minor problem.
 Try the suggestions shown below.

 Inspect Your Monitor Cable